The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

 - Design is such that it lacks some practical grips

 - No Bluetooth

-If you want more detail, you can read the our full Sonicare DiamondClean review further down the page or watch our video review.
+If you want more detail, you can read our full Sonicare DiamondClean review further down the page or watch our video review.

 1. Is there anything drastically wrong with this toothbrush?

 No, far from it.
 It offers great performance and cleaning.